Cray-HPE/docs-csm/upgrade/Prepare_for_Upgrade_to_Next_CSM_Major_Version.md

    > This [System Admin Toolkit (SAT)](../glossary.md#system-admin-toolkit-sat) command has `shutdown` as one of the command line options,
    > but it will **not** start a shutdown process on the system.
-   >
-   > **Note:** This step may take a longer time if there are many BOS sessions.
-It is recommended to keep the sessions count minimal to reduce the overall time taken.

    ```bash
    sat bootsys shutdown --stage session-checks